Business Administration, MBA

 Program Specific Admission Requirements

-Admission to the on-campus MBA program is based on a combination of four indicators:
+Admission to the on-campus MBA program is based on a combination of indicators:

 - previous academic performance

-- the applicant’s Graduate Management Admissions Test (GMAT) score (except as indicated below)
+- Graduate Management Admissions Test (GMAT)* or GRE General Test

 - three letters of recommendation

-- prior work experience, although prior work experience is not a precondition for admission.
+- prior work experience, although works experience is not a precondition for admission.

-For applicants who possess three or more years of supervisory or professional experience, the GMAT requirement may be waived.
+*For applicants in other admission terms who possess three or more years of full-time supervisory or professional experience, the GMAT/GRE requirement may also be waived.
 Instead, these applicants will be asked to provide a written response to a case depicting a hypothetical business scenario.
 The exercise is intended to be a measure of the applicant's writing and critical-thinking skills, facility with numeric data, as well as attitudes toward ethics and social justice issues.

 For general application requirements click here.